 Read on to learn why your doctor may recommend a colonoscopy and how it’s used to identify colon cancer and gastrointestinal problems.

-Reasons for a colonoscopy: Why your doctor might recommend one
+Reasons for a colonoscopy test: Why your doctor might recommend one

-There are three main reasons why a doctor may recommend a colonoscopy: cancer prevention, diagnosis of gastrointestinal symptoms, follow-up and to check if you’re ready for surgery.
+There are four main reasons why a doctor may recommend a colonoscopy: cancer prevention, diagnosis of gastrointestinal symptoms, follow-up and to check if you’re ready for surgery.

 Preventive screening for colorectal cancer